fragalfernando/optical_flow_pyramidal/README.md

 nfiles = 205

-## Test structure
+## Generating more data

+We provide 4 sample videos to test the implementation, but you can generate more data on your own using the following steps:

-To test a particular video.
+To generate new data from a particular video.
 You will first need to get:
 #1 the JPEG or PNG files of each frame of a video (you can get them with VLC).
 and
 #2 the OpenPose keypoints as JSON files.
 To get those run the following using OpenPose (replace VIDEO_NAME and OUTPUT_NAME as required):